How to get a work permit in Thailand

 Are there any regulations to follow once I receive a Thai work permit?

 Absolutely.
-Most importantly, you must remember to have it on your person and be prepared always to show it to government officials.
+Most importantly, you must remember to have your work permit on your person and be prepared always to show it to government officials.
 If you cannot do this, you risk being fined up to 1,000 baht.

 Should you lose or damage your work permit, apply for a replacement within 15 days, or you could face a penalty of 500 baht.